Skip to main content

 Create the configuration file

 Create a file called .vscode/mcp.json in your project root.
-For global access across all projects, press Cmd+Shift+P (macOS) or Ctrl+Shift+P (Windows/Linux), select Preferences: Open User Settings (JSON), and add the mcp block shown below.
+For global access across all projects, add the configuration to your VS Code User Settings JSON instead.

 2